Quick Summary

 How long will 500 gallons of water last for one person?

-At the standard one gallon per person per day, 500 gallons lasts a single person approximately 500 days — well over a year.
-At a more realistic 1.5–2 gallons per day that accounts for cooking, hygiene, and warmer climates, you’re looking at 250–333 days.
-For a family of four at one gallon each, 500 gallons covers about 125 days.
-Factor in pets and medical needs and adjust accordingly.
+At the standard one gallon per person per day, 500 gallons lasts a single person about 500 days — well over a year.
+At a more realistic 1.5–2 gallons daily that accounts for cooking, hygiene, and warmer climates, you’re looking at 250–333 days.
+A family of four at one gallon each burns through 500 gallons in roughly 125 days.
+Factor in pets and medical needs and adjust from there.

 How to store 2 weeks of water?

 Store at least 14 gallons per person.
-Use food-grade containers like 7-gallon Aqua-Tainers, BPA-free 55-gallon drums, or commercially sealed WaterBricks.
-Fill with municipal tap water (already treated with chlorine), sanitize containers first using the CDC-recommended bleach rinse method, label with the date, and store in a cool, dark location.
-Rotate every 6–12 months if using plain tap water, or add water preserver concentrate to extend storage up to 5 years.
+Use food-grade containers like 7-gallon Aqua-Tainers, BPA-free 55-gallon drums, or WaterBricks.
+Fill with municipal tap water (already chlorinated), sanitize containers first with the CDC-recommended bleach rinse, label with the date, and store in a cool dark location.
+Rotate every 6–12 months with plain tap water, or add water preserver concentrate to extend storage up to 5 years without touching it.

 Why do cardiologists say don’t drink bottled water long-term?

-Some cardiologists have raised concerns about microplastics found in single-use plastic bottles, which emerging research suggests may contribute to cardiovascular inflammation over time.
-For long-term daily hydration, filtered tap water is generally recommended.
-However, for emergency preparedness purposes, commercially bottled water remains a safe and practical option — the risk from dehydration in a crisis far outweighs any concern about microplastics during short-term emergency use.
+Some cardiologists have raised concerns about microplastics in single-use bottles, which emerging research suggests may contribute to cardiovascular inflammation over time.
+For everyday hydration, filtered tap water’s generally the better choice.
+For emergency preparedness though, commercially bottled water remains safe and practical — the risk from dehydration in a crisis far outweighs any microplastic concern during short-term emergency use.

 How often should you replace emergency water?

-Tap water stored in clean, food-grade containers with residual chlorine should be rotated every 6 to 12 months.
-Commercially bottled water is generally safe for 1–2 years past its printed date.
-Specialty emergency water pouches from brands like Datrex or Mainstay carry a 5-year shelf life rating.
-Water stored with preserver concentrate in properly sealed food-grade containers can last 5–10 years.
-Mark your containers with fill dates and set calendar reminders.
+Tap water in clean, food-grade containers with residual chlorine should be rotated every 6 to 12 months.
+Commercially bottled water’s generally safe 1–2 years past the printed date.
+Specialty emergency pouches from Datrex or Mainstay carry a 5-year rating.
+Water stored with preserver concentrate in properly sealed containers can last 5–10 years.
+Mark containers with fill dates and set calendar reminders — it’s the easiest prep task you’ll ever forget if you don’t.